 Can I request which oven will be at my party?

-Open Hearth Pizza now has three ovens and dozens and dozens of catering jobs booked throughout Vermont, New Hampshire and New York.
+Open Hearth Pizza now has three ovens and dozens and dozens of catering jobs booked.
 It is a delicate balancing act for us, which party gets which truck, based on distance to travel to the party, size of the party etc. so no, we can’t guarantee which oven will be at your party.
 We have to choose which oven will best serve the party.
+For the most part, the antique Mack truck is retired.

 What happens if it rains?